 Newly transplanted trees require a lot of care and maintenance to recover from the transplanting shock.

-Post-planting care and maintenance are a crucial for the tree as it has to establish itself in a new location.
+Post-planting care and maintenance are crucial for the tree as it has to establish itself in a new location.
 If the tree is not dealt with care, then it might eventually die.

 Source of Information on the Care and Maintenance of Newly Transplanted Trees